Reds vs. Cardinals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals' Jordan Montgomery (2-6) will make his 10th start of the season.
+- The Cardinals will hand the ball to Adam Wainwright (1-0) for his fourth start of the season.

-- He has earned a quality start five times in nine starts this season.

-- Montgomery has pitched five or more innings in five straight games and will look to extend that streak.
+- Wainwright will look to finish five or more innings for the fourth start in a row.

 |Opponent